bahayg/donation-app-frontend/README.md

 - Stores encrypted user information client-side.
 - Lets users (admin or not) create / edit / delete their account.
-- Allows admin create / delete an organization or charity and create / edit / delete a request item.
+- Allows admin create / delete an nonprofit organization or charity and create / edit / delete a request item.
 - Shows a list of cities in Washington state and lets user choose one.
-- Returns a list of charities in the selected city.
+- Returns a list of nonprofits in the selected city.
 - Shows users the details of the selected charity and listed requests by that charity.
 - Helps users find a request item to donate or cancel a donation.
 - Allows admins view charities and requests they created, and approve pending donations in their profile pages.